billp72/netcreative/content/posts/2020-05-28--metro-meet/index.md

 * Comfortable mobile chat
 * Push notification when a connection is made
 * Easily able to untrack from the map without logging out
-* Compatible with Android devices 4.1 and up
+* Compatible with Android devices 4.1 and up & iPhone 9+

 ### Availability